 In their final home game of the 2014 season, the Minnesota Twins treated their fans to something rather uncommon: a victory.
 The team now has four games left in Detroit before the season ends.
 It’s the fourth straight season that the Twins have lost at least 90 games.

 Minnesota Twins third baseman Trevor Plouffe’s season has ended a few days early, because of a broken left forearm.

-Miss someting from Monday’s show?
-Click the link above to see Dave Lee’s Podcast Page!
+Miss something from a Busy HUMPDAY?
+Click the link above to head to Dave Lee’s Podcast Page.

 CHICAGO (AP) — Dayan Viciedo hit a two-run homer in the ninth inning to lift the Chicago White Sox to a 7-6 win over the Minnesota Twins and a sweep of their doubleheader on Saturday. […]

 Albert Pujols homered and hit a tiebreaking, two-run double in the ninth inning for his 2,500th hit, leading the Los Angeles Angels over Minnesota 8-5 Saturday night for their third straight win over the Twins.